-- Note that results from A/B tests cannot guarantee reproducibility (i.e. you may not get the same result the next time), and it is likely that the first test will give more questions than concrete answers. (e.g. "Why did the winner perform so well?") - Therefore you need to repeat the same study at least once more.
-You may refine the test plan though (e.g. smaller # variations; more measurements; etc).
-A good news is that you will feel follow-up tests much easier than the first test and become more and more confident about user's behavior. - Actual goals of A/B testing is not just finding winners but also developing a platform for continuously gaining insights from the real users.
+- Results from A/B tests cannot guarantee reproducibility (i.e. you may not get the same result the next time), and it is likely that the first test will give more questions than concrete answers. (e.g. "Why did the winner perform so well?") - Repeat the same study.
+You may refine the test plan though (e.g. smaller # variations; more measurements; etc). - Actual goals of A/B testing is not just finding winners but also developing a platform for continuously gaining insights from the real users.